Hyland hits 7 3-pointers, Nuggets top Jazz 117-101

 Lauri Markkanen had 17 points and 10 rebounds and Mike Conley scored 14 for the Jazz, who entered 4-1.

-Utah hit 4 of its first 5 3-pointers, then went 6 of 34 from long range the rest of the way.
+Utah hit 4 of its first 5 3-pointers, then went 6 of 34 from long range the rest of the way as coach Will Hardy lamented the team’s lack of pace.
 Jordan Clarkson shot 1 of 10 from the field and missed all seven of his 3s.

+”I thought for the most part we got good 3-point looks,” Hardy said.
+JC going 0 for 7 is definitely an anomaly.
+I thought he took good ones.”

 TIP-INS